openSUSE/news-o-o/_posts/2011-09-06-opensuse-celebrates-beta-1-with-pizzabeta-parties.markdown

 ## BetaPizza Party

-Our fellow geeko Bernhard Wiedemann has decided to organize a Beta Pizza Party in NÃ¼rnberg on the 29th of September from five to six PM.
+Our fellow geeko Bernhard Wiedemann has decided to organize a Beta Pizza Party in Nürnberg on the 29th of September from five to six PM.
 The goal of this Pizza-loaded event is to get our brand new 12.1 Beta onto as many laptops as possible and find and fix as many bugs as we can.
 Obviously, [helping maintainers with fixing bugs](http://en.opensuse.org/openSUSE:How_to_contribute_to_Factory) by analyzing the problem, finding the cause or helping with [cleaning up and removing duplicates in openFate](http://en.opensuse.org/openSUSE:Openfate_screening) are also pretty darn important.
 Now let's see what a Beta Pizza Party is, exactly!

-Aside from NÃ¼remberg, a number of SUSE/Novell/Attachmate offices around the world will organize BetaPizza Parties and they will provide some free pizza.
+Aside from Nüremberg, a number of SUSE/Novell/Attachmate offices around the world will organize BetaPizza Parties and they will provide some free pizza.
 Find a list of locations [here](http://en.opensuse.org/openSUSE:BetaPizzaParty) and note that more offices are adding themselves there so keep an eye on that page!

 [![Pizza Hut](http://farm5.static.flickr.com/4053/4225166405_bb5ab44c29_m.jpg)](http://www.flickr.com/photos/ferret111/4225166405/)